xp-lang/xp-records/README.md

 }
 ```

-This block is called *after* the members have been from the constructor parameters.
+This block is called *after* the members have been initialized from the constructor parameters.

 Installation
 ------------